webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ## Why should I learn WebRTC?

-These are the things that WebRTC will give you.
-This list is not exhaustive, just an example of some things you may appreciate during your journey.
-Don't worry if you don't know all these terms yet, this book will teach them to you along the way.
+These are some of the things that WebRTC will give you:

 * Open standard
 * Multiple implementations